 The audience is really the key differentiator here – it’s what makes LinkedIn stand out compared to other social platforms.

 Furthermore, LinkedIn offers tools specifically catered to organizations in a way that no other social network does.

 While LinkedIn might initially seem to be useful only for B2B marketing and sales, there is a lot that nonprofits can utilize LinkedIn for.
-Nonprofits can cooperate with other nonprofits on LinkedIn, find corporate sponsors, attract major donors, share knowledge and learn from others.
-If all of this is confusing, we’ve compiled a list of 10 most effective LinkedIn tips for nonprofits.
+If you’re not sure how to get started on LinkedIn, we’ve compiled a list of ten most effective LinkedIn tips for nonprofits.

 1. Make it Part of the Big Picture

 As with anything else, it’s important to first understand how using LinkedIn will fit in with the big picture of what your nonprofit is trying to achieve.
 Since nonprofits often operate on shoestring budgets, tight schedules, and overworked staff members – understanding whether and in which way a strategy or a tactic makes sense for your specific nonprofit is vital.

 If you’re going to use LinkedIn to achieve specific goals and further your nonprofit’s mission, then make sure that the LinkedIn strategy is an integrated part of your communications strategy.